codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/gradle.md

 ### Using the Gradle cache in Codefresh

 Codefresh is smart enough that [caches automatically]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#how-caching-works-in-codefresh) for us the workspace of a build (`/codefresh/volume`).
 This works great for build tools that keep their cache in the project folder, but not for Maven/Gradle which keep their cache externally.
 By changing the location of the Gradle cache we make sure that Codefresh will cache automatically the Gradle libraries resulting in much faster builds.
+We also place in the shared volume the local maven repo so that all jars that are created by Gradle (i.e. with an `install` task) are also available to the next pipeline stage.

 The next step is similar to the previous one, but this time we actually build the JAR file.
 We define again a custom cache folder so when you run the build you will see that Gradle will automatically pick the cache from the previous step.
 All Codefresh steps in a pipeline [run on the same workspace]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps), so the build results from one step are visible to the next.

 The last step is a Docker build.
 We name our image **gradle-sample-app** and tag it with a string `non-multi-stage` but of course you can use any other tag name that you wish.
 Once the pipeline is finished you will see the Spring Boot 2 Docker image in the [Codefresh Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) (or any other registry that you have linked within Codefresh).